-Black Hat SEO & SEM Practices
+Black Hat SEO Practices

 Black Hat Methods

-Cloaked pages provide very different results depending on whether a person or search engine bot requests the page.
+Cloaked Pages: These provide very different results depending on whether a person or search engine bot requests the page.
 Doorway pages are very low-quality sites with very little content related to what you were looking for, but are filled with hidden keyword text.
 Most of these sites use the 'click to enter' technique.

 Grey Hat Methods